Side Effects of Valium (Diazepam)

 Valium Overdose

-Individuals who take extremely high doses of Valium are at risk for overdose, which can include comatose states and a lack of oxygen to the brain that can be potentially fatal.
+Individuals who take extremely high doses of Valium or diazepam are at risk for overdose, which can include comatose states and a lack of oxygen to the brain that can be potentially fatal.

-In addition, individuals who mix different drugs are at an increased risk to develop idiosyncratic reactions that can be puzzling to even the most experienced emergency room physicians.
+In addition, individuals who mix different drugs are at an increased risk to develop unpredictable and strange reactions that can be puzzling to even the most experienced emergency room physicians.

 People who mix central nervous system depressant drugs (e.g., Valium and alcohol) are also at an increased risk for overdose and the development of unusual side effects.